dfinity/portal/blog/features/composite-query.md

 # Building a partitioned key-value store with composite queries on the Internet Computer

 Welcome to another developer blog post!
-Today, we’ll dive into composite queries and walk through the process of building a sample app: a partitioned key-value store.
+Today, we’ll dive into composite queries and walk through the process of building a sample dapp: a partitioned key-value store.
 Each partition is represented by a single canister.
 We'll leverage the power of the Internet Computer’s composite queries to efficiently retrieve data from those partition canisters.

 In essence, the partitioned key value store is structured as a single frontend with multiple backends.
 Each backend represents one partition of the key-value store.